hailanyi/3D-Detection-Tracking-Viewer/readme.md

 #### 5. View boxes or points on image
 To view the 3D box and points on image, firstly should set the camera intrinsic, extrinsic mat, and put a image.
-Besides, when add the boxes and points, the 'add_to_2D_scene' should be set to True.
+Besides, when adding the boxes and points, the 'add_to_2D_scene' should be set to True.
 ```
 vi.add_image(image)
 vi.set_extrinsic_mat(V2C)